 For a few, our students went with the grade level that was taking the trip, leaving behind the other grade with a substitute or by splitting them for the day.
 This was my least favourable option because it meant half of the class didn’t get to take part.
 We tried to schedule field trips in both grades on the same days so everyone was out at the same time.

 An example is a car building task for Grade 5 science at a local science museum.
-Between the cost of the program, the bus ride and organization of parent volunteers, we were able to instead purchase car kids for everyone.
+Between the cost of the program, the bus ride and the organization of parent volunteers, we were able to instead purchase car kids for everyone.
 We taught the specific grade level outcomes and assessed the projects by grade level, but everyone in the class got to bond over building cars, learning about electric engines and how to make a car drive the farthest based on wheel alignment.

 But what if I’m teaching online because there’s a pandemic?
+How do I create a community culture?

 Well, that does put a wrench in the plans, now doesn’t it?